 The Lake Okeechobee Watershed Protection Program

-The Lake Okeechobee Watershed Plan
+The Lake Okeechobee Watershed Protection Plan

 Lake Okeechobee Watershed Construction Project (LOWCP)

-Implementing agricultural best management practices;
+- Implementing agricultural best management practices

-Constructing treatment wetlands to clean water flowing into Lake Okeechobee;
+- Constructing treatment wetlands to clean water flowing into Lake Okeechobee

-Creating water storage north of Lake Okeechobee through a combination of above-ground reservoirs, underground storage, and alternate water storage projects.
+- Creating water storage north of Lake Okeechobee through a combination of above-ground reservoirs, underground storage, and alternate water storage projects

 Lake Okeechobee Watershed Research and Water Quality Monitoring Program

-Analyze all available existing water quality data regarding total phosphorus in the Lake Okeechobee watershed;
+- Analyze all available existing water quality data regarding total phosphorus in the Lake Okeechobee watershed

-Conduct an assessment of the water volumes and timing from the Lake Okeechobee watershed and the timing and volume of water delivered to the estuaries;
+- Conduct an assessment of the water volumes and timing from the Lake Okeechobee watershed and the timing and volume of water delivered to the estuaries

-Determine the relative contribution of phosphorus from all identifiable sources and all primary and secondary land use;
+- Determine the relative contribution of phosphorus from all identifiable sources and all primary and secondary land use

-Develop a water quality baseline to represent existing conditions for total phosphorus;
+- Develop a water quality baseline to represent existing conditions for total phosphorus

-Develop a Lake Okeechobee water quality model that reasonably represents the phosphorus dynamics of Lake Okeechobee and incorporates an uncertainty analysis associated with model predictions;
+- Develop a Lake Okeechobee water quality model that reasonably represents the phosphorus dynamics of Lake Okeechobee and incorporates an uncertainty analysis associated with model predictions

-Evaluate the feasibility of alternative nutrient reduction technologies (including sediment traps, canal and ditch maintenance, aquaculture, bioenergy conversion processes, and algal or other biological treatment technologies);
+- Evaluate the feasibility of alternative nutrient reduction technologies, including sediment traps, canal and ditch maintenance, aquaculture, bioenergy conversion processes, and algal or other biological treatment technologies

-Monitor long-term ecological changes; and
+- Monitor long-term ecological changes

-Measure compliance with water quality standards for total phosphorus.
+- Measure compliance with water quality standards for total phosphorus

 The Lake Okeechobee Basin Management Action Plan

-The two components of the Lake Okeechobee Watershed Plan—the Construction Project and the Research and Water Quality Monitoring—provide the basis for the Lake Okeechobee Basin Management Action Plan (BMAP) which aims at achieving water quality standards and controlling phosphorus loading to the Lake and its tributaries.
+The two components of the Lake Okeechobee Watershed Plan—the Construction Project and the Research and Water Quality Monitoring—provide the basis for the Lake Okeechobee Basin Management Action Plan (BMAP) which aims at achieving water quality standards and controlling phosphorus loading to Lake Okeechobee and its tributaries.

 For agriculture specifically, FDACS takes the lead on agricultural interim measures, best management practices, and other measures.
 Agricultural producers shall either implement best management practices or demonstrate compliance with state water quality standards (by water quality monitoring).
-The SFWMD or FDEP must conduct monitoring to verify the effectiveness of agricultural best management practices.
+SFWMD or FDEP must conduct monitoring to verify the effectiveness of agricultural best management practices.
 If water quality problems are detected despite the appropriate implementation of adopted best management practices, a reevaluation of the best management practices must be conducted, and the rule must be revised to require implementation of the modified practice.
-FDACS, in cooperation with the SFWMD and FDEP, are required to provide technical and financial assistance for implementation of agricultural best management practices, subject to the availability of funds.
+FDACS, in cooperation with SFWMD and FDEP, are required to provide technical and financial assistance for implementation of agricultural best management practices, subject to the availability of funds.

 Lake Okeechobee Exotic Species Control Program